 It’s helpful to review the full analysis up front so you can make a plan for revisions.
 Starting on the right side of the Analyzer, you’ll see all of the observations found in your creative that might pose compliance risks.
 The red observations are considered higher risks, and orange observations are lower risks.
 If any content is not marked up here, it has passed all of our compliance checks!

 You’ll see a summary of different risks at the top of the page, with numbers indicating how many risks were flagged in each category (e.g., 2 priority observations for omitting conditions).
-Check out our cheat sheet below on how to interpret compliance summaries.
+If you’d like to review all of the resources that our AI checked for, click the ‘All Resources’ tab for a refresher of what we’re analyzing against, and where potential risks were flagged.

 All of the risks listed under priority and secondary observations are calculated into the overall risk level score shown on the left.
 The lower the score, the better!
 However, you won’t be able to resolve certain risks in our interface, so it’s okay to submit copy with a certain amount of risk to compliance.
 Let’s go through some of the findings so you’ll see why.